dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 ## Crafting Framework Recipe

-Now if you hover over `recipe`, you can see a recipe can hold tons of information.
+If you hover over `recipe`, you can see a recipe can hold a lot of information.

-But this is a simple mod.
-We will only need to specify a few things:
+Since we're making a simple mod, we only need to specify:

 `id`: the recipe identifier;